 School Tree Maps

 Between 2017-2019, AISD completed a comprehensive district wide tree inventory through funding from an Urban Forest Grant through the City of Austin.
-During this process, data was collected on the health, size, and species of every tree greater than 8 inches in diameter at chest height at AISD properties.
+During this process, trained AISD staff collected data on the health, size, and species of every tree greater than 8 inches in diameter at AISD properties.
 This assists in the planning, management, and maintenance of our urban forest and is useful in creating educational and outreach materials.
 Campus tree maps created from this data are available below.

 Arc GIS School Trees Interactive Map